Pocketkid2/iName/README.md

-# iName
+# Name
-A Bukkit/Spigot plugin for minecraft servers
+A simple item renaming plugin for Minecraft servers